 - Social space with comfortable seats so that residents’ families and friends can spend good quality time together in privacy and comfort.

 - Dining space so that residents can enjoy their meals in their own room, if they wish.

 - A kitchenette so that residents and their guests can prepare drinks and snacks.

-This would provide a family friendly environment where residents would be able to care for themselves or by their carers where appropriate.
+This will provide a family friendly environment where residents would be able to care for themselves or by their carers where appropriate.
 Their family would be enabled to stay in their own room using the sofa bed included.
-The facilities within the building would include:
+The facilities within the building will include:

 - Piped oxygen to every room